sidramesh2018/calc/docs/editors.md

 ## Editor integration

-In practice, it's often convenient to install editor integrations for CALC's languages, to provide useful functionality like autocompletion and inline linting and type-checking.
+It's often convenient to install editor integrations for CALC's languages to provide useful functionality like autocompletion and inline linting and type-checking.
 However, doing this often requires setting up CALC's JavaScript and/or Python environment on the host system, outside of Docker.